420factorauthentication/game-MAP/README.md

 Use these VSCode Snippets for organizing properties of classes in JS modules:

--   commentSeparator
+-   jscBar/80
--   apiBlockComment
+-   jscBoxApi
--   compBlockComment
+-   jscBoxComp
--   initBlockComment
+-   jscBoxInit
--   helperBlockComment
+-   jscBoxHelper

 Use these command palette actions for general organization (from extension [Comment Bars by Zack Frost](vscode:extension/zfzackfrost.commentbars))